Workplace Inspections

 -

 - Inspections must be conducted frequently enough to prevent the development of unsafe conditions.
-At least one inspection per year is recommended.
+At least one inspection per year is required.
+Quarterly inspections are recommended for medical clinics.

 - Regular inspections must cover equipment as per manufacturer’s guidelines, work methods, and practices.